-□ How do you know when you have been given consent?
+☐ How do you know when you have been given consent?

-- It is harmful to apply subjective interpretations to non-verbal acts or silence and construe them as consent.
+- Sexual harassment is determined by the absence of consent.
+It is harmful to apply subjective interpretations to non-verbal acts or silence and construe them as consent.
 The only way to be sure is to ask: "No" means "No." - Standards for Consent - 1.
 YES means YES only when it is OK to say NO. - Consent must come from an individual's choice. - Consent obtained through coercion is not consent. - 2.
-A 'yes' said under a state of physical/mental impairment and other situations of impaired judgment is not true consent. - · Actions or speech made when the other party is intoxicated or not fully conscious is not consent.
+A 'yes' said under a state of physical/mental impairment and other situations of impaired judgment is not true consent. - Actions or speech made when the other party is intoxicated or not fully conscious is not consent.

-□ How is sexual harassment/and other violation determined?
+☐ How is sexual harassment determined?

-- Victim's Perspective (Sexualharassment) - The perspective of the victim is the most important standard to determine sexual harassment.
-Regardless of the perpetrator's intent, if the victim felt sexually shamed or offended, the act is considered as sexual harassment. - Reasonable Person Standard - Reasonable person standard is also critical in determining the situation.
-It includes any conduct that would cause a reasonable person to suffer emotional distress.
+- Victim's Perspective - The perspective of the victim is the most important standard to determine sexual harassment.
+Regardless of the perpetrator's intent, if the victim felt sexually shamed or offended, the act is considered as sexual harassment. - Reasonable Person Standard - Reasonable person standard is also critical in determining sexual harassment.
+Sexual harassment includes any conduct that would cause a reasonable person to suffer emotional distress.